 SELECTED This is only supported for future appointments, given the primacy of the administrative use case.
 Historic appointments should be considered part of the patient’s medical record and therefore accessed via the Access Record HTML ‘Encounters’ view from the patient’s registered GP practice.
 This assumes an update, according to usual business processes and external to GP Connect, by other GP practices hosting an appointment for the patient to their registered GP record.
 In the interest of simplicity and clarity in the specification, and taking into account the limited risks, the considered decision has been made that today’s appointments will be classed as ‘future’.

-What provision will be made for making changes to existing appointments?
+What provision will be made for making changes to existing future appointments?

 - Only cancellation will be allowed (must cancel and re-book).

-- SELECTED Cancellation and Amendments to the Appointment Reason, Description and Comment are accommodated.
+- SELECTED Cancellation and amendments to the future Appointment Description and Comment are accommodated.

 - Cancel and comprehensive amendments will be provisioned for (allowing appointments to move between slots/rescheduled).

-Therefore, a consumer wishing to re-schedule an appointment can do this through two API calls - firstly to cancel the existing appointment, then secondly to create a new appointment at the new date/time.
+Therefore, a consumer wishing to reschedule an appointment can do this through 2 API calls - firstly to cancel the existing appointment, then secondly to create a new appointment at the new date/time.

 Responsibilities in a federated booking context

-Neither Spine Security Proxy, nor the GP Connect Provider will expose such federation configuration or expose any aggregated view of appointments for a federation.
+Neither the Spine Secure Proxy, nor the GP Connect provider will expose such federation configuration or expose any aggregated view of appointments for a federation.